Llwnr/WeatherApi/README.md

 This project uses C# to automate weather data processing and store it in GeoServer locally, leaflet.js to render tiles from GeoServer.

-## Setup Instructions: \
+## Setup Instructions(Before running the C# program): <br/>
-You need to have a PostGIS database and set it up in C# backend, in the appsettings.json file's connection string.\
+You need to have a PostGIS database and set it up in C# backend, in the appsettings.json file's connection string.<br/><br/>
-You need to link GeoServer's stores to the folders where colorized temperature, wind and precipitation are stored.
-Make sure to have the store names be the same as the one used in FrontEnd/main.js where GeoServer's api is called.\
+You need to link GeoServer's stores to the folders where colorized temperature, wind and precipitation are stored. <br>
+ - Go to WeatherApi/Config/Backup and Copy all the folders.
+ - Next, go to WeatherApi and create a new folder called "Data".
+ - Paste the recently copied folders inside the Data folder.
+ - Open GeoServer and create 3 stores.
+Each for temperature, wind and precipitation.
+ - Link the stores to each folder.
+This connects GeoServer to use your processed colorized image.
 In the same FrontEnd/main.js folder, make sure to put maptiler api in case you want city borders/ boundaries.\
 That's all! \